gbgabiola/100DaysOfCode/r3-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 76: April 25, Saturday
+**Today's Progress**: More practice for traversing and removing nodes in the DOM, and a little cardio coding in the DOM.

 ## Day 75: April 24, Friday
 **Today's Progress**: Tackled element properties, methods, classes, built in and custom data attributes, creating HTML and HTML from Strings.